Event Concept: What Is It and Why Is It Essential to Have One?

 The importance of having an event concept

 When it comes to events, it’s well known that the event itself is actually the smallest part of the process.
 Planning and imagining a good strategy are the biggest and most important steps when it comes to producing an event.
-Here are the steps you need to follow to design a great event concept.
+Planning and conceptualizing a good strategy are the biggest and most important steps when it comes to producing an event.
+Here’s our updated framework for developing event concepts that work in today’s landscape.

 1. Define the event goals and objectives